 They inspected me and my Knights.
 I had to brush off some of my skin sludge and let them see the sparkles to verify my identity.
 The Knights had their masks taken off and their faces compared with photographs kept in a book.
 Daniel had put on some weight since his was taken and for an instant I thought they were going to kill him, but they eventually let us pass.

 We threaded our way through the rubble of the Lair, heading for Adder’s residence.
-Weirdly, the Lair is much more ruined and decrepit than the greater Shington area.
+Weirdly, the Lair was much more ruined and decrepit than the greater Shington area.
 Prevailer’s preference.
 Wreckage suited Her.

 Adder was a preposterously old black man, shriveled up like a raisin.
 His teeth shone out from behind lips that twisted with an old wound.
 He smiled broadly though, and the wrinkles changed and deepened as he did.
 It was strange, like an old Santa video, how totally a smile could transform a face.